• Skip to primary navigation

 Tofu.
 For this recipe, we use extra firm or firm tofu as the main protein (as well as peanut butter).
 Tempeh is a great option for Thai curries as well.
 If you want some extra protein, add some toasted cashews or sesame seeds before serving the dish.

 Spice Blend.
 We use a simple spice mix to marinate the tofu.
-You will probably already have everything at home or you will find them easily at your local supermarket.
+You will probably already have everything at home, or you will find them easily at your local supermarket.
 Our spice mix contains cinnamon, turmeric, ground cumin, ground coriander, sweet paprika, and sugar.
 You can use other spices such as five-spice powder, black pepper, white pepper, chili powder (for spice), curry powder, ground cloves, garam masala, etc.

 Soy sauce or tamari.
 We use light soy sauce or tamari for a gluten-free option.
 If you are using dark soy sauce, you may need to adjust the amount of sugar as it's already sweet.

 Curry paste.
-We make a simple curry paste that uses garlic, onion, ginger, red chilies, and carrot.
+We make a simple curry paste that uses garlic, onion, ginger, red chilies, and carrots.
 I know this is not the typical curry paste that you see in Thai curries, but believe me, it works amazingly.
 Leave the chilis out if you are making this recipe for kids.
 Alternatively, you can use this peanut curry paste from Thai Kitchen.

 Vegetable Stock or water.
-We prefer using vegetable stock as it gives the curry sauce a more intense flavor but you can use water instead.
+We prefer using vegetable stock as it gives the curry sauce a more intense flavor, but you can use water instead.

 Peanut butter or crushed peanuts.
 For our Peanut curry, you can use unsalted crushed peanuts or peanut butter.
 We find that using smooth and creamy peanut butter makes the whole process easier.

 Fresh Veggies.
 Loads of fresh veggies!
 Chop as many veggies as you like to add to your Thai peanut curry.
-Our favorite vegetables to add to this vegetable curry are red bell pepper, broccoli, and carrots.
+Our favorite vegetables to add to this vegetable curry are red bell peppers, broccoli, and carrots.
 You can add other vegetables such as green beans, snap peas, baby corn, onion, spinach, mushrooms, etc.

 Step-by-Step Method